Kim Sajet: Biography

 Sajet was born to Dutch parents in Nigeria and raised in Australia from the age of four; she is a citizen of the Netherlands.
 She has a doctorate in liberal studies from Georgetown University, a Master's degree in art history from Bryn Mawr College, a master's degree in business administration, a bachelor's degree in art history from University of Melbourne, and a graduate diploma in museum studies from Deakin University.

-Sajet began as director of the Smithsonian's National Portrait Gallery in Washington, D.C., on April 1, 2013.
-This role followed her stint as the president and CEO of the Historical Society of Pennsylvania.
-Prior to that role, she was a deputy director of the Pennsylvania Academy of Fine Arts and spent time as a curator and director at two Australian art museums.
+Sajet served as director of the Monash Gallery of Art (now the Museum of Australian Photography) from 1993 to 1995, and deputy director of the Pennsylvania Academy of the Fine Arts between 2001 and 2007.
+She began as director of the Smithsonian's National Portrait Gallery in Washington, D.C., on April 1, 2013, following a stint as the president and CEO of the Historical Society of Pennsylvania.

-On May 30, 2025, President Donald Trump claimed to have fired Sajet.
+In May 2025, President Donald Trump claimed to have fired Sajet due to her supposed support of DEI.
 Legal experts said such an order would have to come from Smithsonian Secretary Lonnie Bunch, as Sajet's position is appointed not by the president but by the Smithsonian Board of Regents.
-On June 9, 2025, the Smithsonian released a statement asserting their authority, stating that "all personnel decisions are made by and subject to the direction of the secretary, with oversight by the board".

-On June 13, 2025, Sajet resigned as director of the National Portrait Gallery.
-In a staff memo, she stated "Today, I believe that stepping aside is the best way to serve the institution I hold so deeply in my heart."
-Smithsonian secretary Lonnie Bunch thanked Sajet for her service and her decision to "put the needs of the Institution above her own".
+On June 13, Sajet resigned as director of the National Portrait Gallery.

-In September 2025, the Milwaukee Art Museum announced that Sajet would be its next director.
+In September 2025, she became the director of the Milwaukee Art Museum.